 Academic trips are one of the main highlights of our programs.
 As part of our philosophy at CCLT, we believe that the academic and cultural field trips are an essential component to students’ overall learning experience.
-An academic trip is centered on one or more themes chosen by the director of a visiting program.
-A syllabus related to the theme(s) and an itinerary are also provided in advance and finalized with the director of the visiting program.
+Academic trips are centered on one or more themes chosen by the director of a visiting program.
+A syllabus related to the theme(s) and an itinerary are provided in advance and finalized with the director of the visiting program.

 Trip to Asilah, Tangier, Tetouan, and Chefchaouen